vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ### Download Kubernetes Templates and Tanzu Kubernetes Grid Tools

 To deploy the Tanzu Kubernetes Grid instance, you must first import the supported version of the Kubernetes OVA into your vCenter server and convert the imported OVA into a template.
-This template will be used by the Tanzu Kubernetes Grid installer to deploy the management and workload clusters.
+This template is used by the Tanzu Kubernetes Grid installer to deploy the management and workload clusters.

 For importing an OVA template in vCenter, see [these instructions](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-17BEDA21-43F6-41F4-8FB2-E01D275FE9B4.html).